NiccoloF/ProbKMA-FMD/README.md

 - `find_candidate_motifs`: run multiple times `ProbKMA` function with different number of clusters, minimum motif's length and initializations, with the aim to find a set of candidate motifs.

 ## Functional motif discovery example
-Functional motif discovery on simulated data: 20 curves embedding 2 functional motifs of length 60, each with 12 occurrences.
+Within the **Test comparisons folder** is the R script **Comparisons_vectorial_data.R** in which an example is analyzed on the discovery of functional motifs on simulated data with 20 curves incorporating 2 functional motifs of length 60, each with 12 occurrences.
+In particular, the following is found:
-- `len200_sd0.1.RData`: simulated curves
+- `simulated200`: simulated curves already built into the package.
-- `len200_sd0.1_simulated_curves_with_motifs.pdf`: plot of curves with true motifs
+- `len200_sd0.1_simulated_curves_with_motifs.pdf`: plot of curves with true motifs.
-- `FMD_simulated_data.r`: script to run the example
+- `Comparisons_vectorial_data.R`: script to run the example. \
+Finally, the differences in computational terms between the previous motif discovery algorithm written entirely in **R** and the new **C++** version can be analyzed.<br>
+<br> Similar to the previous case, within the script R **Comparisons_matrices_data.R**, an example can be run using multivariate data.
+In particular it can be found:
-- `results`: functional motif discovery results
+- `Y.Rdata`: functional data to be loaded.
+- `Comparisons_matrices_data.R`: script to run the example in the multivariate case.\
+In particular, in this last example, one can appreciate the significant computational differences between the two code versions.

 ## Probabilistic local clustering example